pism/pism/doc/sphinx/manual/modeling-choices/computational/grid.rst

 4. attributes of the grid mapping variable corresponding to a data variable, according to `CF Conventions`_.

 We recommend following CF Conventions if possible.
-However, sometimes what we need is a minimal modification of a file's metadata needed to make it usable.
+However, sometimes what we want is a minimal modification of a file's metadata needed to make it usable.
 In this case setting the ``proj`` attribute might be easier.